LEADERSHIP PROJECT 2017

-Each summer, Campus Outreach Greenville hosts a Leadership Project (LP) for students from Clemson University, Presbyterian College, Southern Weslyan University, Western Carolina University, and Wofford College.
-This summer, Campus Outreach Charleston is joining the LP as well, with students from Charleston Southern University, the College of Charleston, The Citadel, and Huntingdon College.
-Simply put, the Leadership Project is an opportunity to live, play, work, and learn with other college students for eight weeks.
+Each summer, Campus Outreach Greenville hosts a Leadership Project (LP) for students from Clemson University, Presbyterian College, Southern Wesleyan University, Western Carolina University, and Wofford College.

 Each student works a full-time job during the day and participates in bible studies, discipleship groups, evangelistic outreaches, ministry training, and Sunday worship at local churches.
 During the week, there is also plenty of fellowship, fun, and other social activities.

-This demanding, yet challenging schedule creates a perfect environment for students to grow in their relationship with Christ and to develop ministry skills and leadership qualities.
+This demanding, yet challenging schedule creates an ideal environment for students to grow in their relationship with Christ and to develop ministry skills and leadership qualities.
 For a better idea of what a typical weekly schedule at Leadership Project looks like, click here.

-This year’s project is taking place from June 3-July 24, 2015.
+This year’s project is taking place from June 1 to July 27.
 Leadership Project costs $2000 for the entire summer, covering housing, a project-wide meal each week, weekly project socials, and LP materials.
 It does not cover other meals or transportation.
 We encourage students to raise as much of this cost as possible from individual supporters and churches.

 One aspect of the Leadership Project’s success comes from requiring students to remain on the project.
 We know that you love your students and want to be with them as well this summer, so even though your student can’t come see you, you can definitely come and see them.
 Our Parent’s Weekend activities are designed to give you a taste of what your student is learning and experiencing at the LP as well as for you to meet the Campus Outreach Greenville staff leading the project.
 We hope you will consider attending this summer!